 - Maiden WMG RC drilling program – RARC005 5m at 3.12g/t Au, including 1m at 10.85g/t Au from 91m and RARC006 3m at 2.66g/t Au from 85m, including 1m at 6.82g/t Au from 86m

 - Evidence for up to 5 stacked gold lodes

 - Mineralisation open at depth and along strike – to be tested by follow up program

 The Rock of Ages Project comprises prospecting licence P38/4203 covering 9.71ha.
 The project is located approximately 32km southeast of Laverton within the Merolia Domain of the Burtville Terrane in the Eastern Goldfields Province of the Yilgarn Craton, Western Australia.

 The project lies on the Laverton Greenstone Belt, around 4.5km south of the historical Burtville Mining Centre and is surrounded by Focus Minerals (ASX:FML) Laverton Gold Project, with the neighbouring deposits of Burtville (206,000oz at 0.96g/t Au) and Karridale (1.19Moz at 1.33g/t Au) within a 5km radius.
-The tenement contains the historical Rock of Ages workings, a series of shallow mine workings over approximately 450m strike, associated with quartz veining and ferruginous cherts, within mafic schists.
-Historical records indicate 2,074oz Au was mined from the workings between 1902 and 1911 at an average grade of 50g/t Au.
+The tenement contains the Rock of Ages workings, a series of shallow mine workings over approximately 600m strike, where historical records indicate 2,074oz Au was mined between 1902 and 1911 at an average grade of 50g/t Au.